alx-tools/Hack-The-Virtual-Memory/04. The Stack/README.md

-## Hack the virtual memory, chapter 4: the stack
+## Hack the virtual memory, chapter 4: the stack, registers and assembly code

 This is the fifth chapter in a series around virtual memory.
 The goal is to learn some CS basics, but in a different and more practical way.